Capture and manage occupational safety risks anytime, anywhere with a mobile app and an OHSAS 18001 checklist.

 Use this template to identify risks due to accidents or overload in time and to implement effective measures to protect your employees.Download template

-Use this basic risk assessment template form to identify, evaluate and manage risks in the general workplace.Download template
+Use this risk assessment template to identify, evaluate and manage risks in the general workplace.Download template

-Use this template to perform general hazard assessments.Download template
+Use this template to perform general hazard assessments and document easily potential threats.Download template

 An OHSAS 18001 checklist is a tool that safety managers use to confirm whether a company's existing occupational health and safety (OHS) management system complies with the OHSAS 18001 standard.
 It is used to assess a company's readiness for third-party SCC certification.